openamiguel/equitysim/README.md

   - command prompt options:
     - `-folderPath`: location of folder to look for files
     - `-apiKey`: AlphaVantage API key (user-specific)
+- See [the AlphaVantage documentation](https://www.alphavantage.co/documentation/) for more details on their API calls.

 ## SEC EDGAR data download/update
 - **edgar_load.py**